 Individual performance is also taken into account in determining individual bonuses.
-It is the Company's belief that bonuses as a percentage of a senior executive's salary should be sufficiently high to provide a major incentive for achieving annual performance targets.
-Bonuses for senior executives of the Company generally range from 25 percent to 100 percent of base salary.
+It is the Company's belief that bonuses as a percentage of a senior executive's salary should be sufficiently high so as to provide a major incentive for achieving annual performance targets.
+Bonuses for senior executives of the Company generally range from 25 percent to 75 percent of base salary.

-The stock option and restricted stock programs have formed the basis of the Company's incentive plans for executive officers and key managers.
+The Long-Term Incentive Plan and stock option and stock award programs form the basis of the Company's incentive plans for executive officers and key managers.
 The objective of these plans has been to align executive and long-term-stockholder interests by creating a strong and direct link between executive pay and stockholder return.